Listen to this article.

 As both a bereaved mother and a trained professional, what advice do you have for parents facing a prenatal diagnosis of a life-limiting condition and the loss of their child?

 The other advice I have is to give yourself grace.
 Give yourself permission to not be ok.
 No parent should ever have to bury their child or watch their child struggle or suffer, but that is the reality of our humanity.
-So, give yourself grace to not be okay with it.
+So, give yourself the grace to not be okay with it.
 Give yourself permission to be sad.
 To be angry.
 To be afraid.
 To grieve.
 These feelings are normal and necessary, and unless they are allowed to be felt, they will cause more hurt and pain in the long run.
-Sometimes, the only way to get through uncomfortable feelings is simply to feel them, and the only way to begin to heal is to allow yourself the time and feelings necessary to grieve, and then to go through it.
+Sometimes, the only way to get through uncomfortable feelings is simply to feel them, and the only way to begin to heal is to allow yourself the time and feelings necessary to grieve and then go through it.

 WHO WE ARE

 Laura Ricketts is a wife, mother, and wearer of many hats.
 She is a Client Manager for And Then There Were None, Vice Chair of the Guiding Star Project, and a Birth and Bereavement Doula for FiLumena, a birth and bereavement support ministry.
-When she isn’t wearing one of those hats, she can be found kayaking, crocheting, or exploring with her husband, her kids, and her cats in the Shenandoah Valley of Virginia.
+When she isn’t wearing one of those hats, she can be found kayaking, crocheting, or exploring with her husband, kids, and cats in the Shenandoah Valley of Virginia.

 Carrying To Term is a national 501(c)(3) nonprofit organization dedicated to broadening access to non-directive educational, logistical, and emotional support resources for prenatal diagnoses of life-limiting conditions.
 For more information, please visit www.carryingtoterm.org.